 Humans can be infected by contact to virus-contaminated material or by mosquito bites.
 In countries or areas with a relatively small population of animal hosts there is a high probability of a human infection by the vectors.
 In such areas, the occurrence of RVFV may first be detected in humans.
 Infections with RVFV have already caused severe disease in laboratory workers with hepatitis, meningitis und fever.
 A vaccination of laboratory staff is therefore highly recommended.

-At the national reference laboratory for Rift Valley fever virus, several diagnostic methods have been established so that any suspect samples can be anaysed.
+At the national reference laboratory for Rift Valley fever virus, several diagnostic methods have been established so that any suspect samples can be analysed.
 These methods include a real-time RT-PCR for the nucleic acid detection.
-Therefore, the two published protocols for the detection of the M segment (Drosten et al., 2002) or the S segment (Bird et al., 2007) were established and validated against some available control sera.
-In parallel, different commercially available ELISA tests were purchased.
-These tests can be used for the detection of IgM or IgG antibodies or for the detection of antigen in sera of suspect animals.
-The establishment and validation of these tests will be done in due time.
-Aiming at a profound quality control of these methods, cooperations with different institutes in Africa (Tanzania, Senegal, South Africa, Ethiopia) have been initiated which will of course also include scientific cooperations.
+Therefore, one published protocol for the detection of the L segment (Bird et al., 2007) was established and validated against some available control sera.
+In parallel, different commercial and in-house ELISA tests have been established which can can be used for the detection of IgM or IgG antibodies in sera of suspect animals.